-Continuum (Band 7) Sensitivity: In Cycle 7, up to 150 sources (see Proposers Guide for restrictions) may be observed in each science goal.
+Continuum (Band 7) Sensitivity: In This cycle, up to 150 sources (see Proposers Guide for restrictions) may be observed in each science goal.
 As an example, there are ~150 sources in the COSMOS-AzTEC catalogue (Aretxaga et al. 2011) with (de-boosted) flux densities > 3.3 mJy.
 Furthermore the sources are all within a few degrees of each other, making the observations highly efficient since the calibration can be shared among many sources.
-Given the exceptional atmospheric conditions at ALMA, we choose to pinpoint these sources at a higher frequency (344 GHz or 0.8 mm) where they are significantly brighter ($\hat{S} \alpha \nu^{\beta}$, typically $\beta \sim 2$ at $z \sim 2$).
-Therefore, these sources should have $S{0.8\text{mm}} > 5 \text{ mJy}$.
-It is possible that these sources may be extended or may resolve into more than one source, so we aim to get a $S/N \sim 40$, adequate to identify the counterparts and obtain excellent relative astrometric accuracy, which is usually estimated as $\sim \theta/(S/N)$.
-We thus request a sensitivity of 0.125 mJy/beam.
+Given the exceptional atmospheric conditions at ALMA, we choose to pinpoint these sources at a higher frequency (344 GHz or 0.8 mm) where they are significantly brighter ( $S \alpha v^{\beta}$ , typically $\beta \sim 2$ at $z \sim 2$ ).
+Therefore, these sources should have $S{0.8\text{mm}} > 5$ mJy.
+It is possible that these sources may be extended or may resolve into more than one source, so we aim to get a S/N $\sim 40$ , adequate to identify the

-Figure 14: The inset of this HST image galaxy cluster Abell 2744 shows an ALMA image of the z=8.38 gravitationally-lensed galaxy A2744_YD4.
+Figure 14: The inset of this HST image galaxy cluster Abell 2744 shows an ALMA image of the z=8.38 gravitationally-lensed galaxy A2744\YD4.
 At this distance, the universe was a mere 600 million years old, and yet the ALMA observations show that the galaxy is rich in dust.
 (Credit: ALMA (ESO/NAOJ/NRAO); NASA; ESA; ESO; D. Coe (STScI)/J. Merten (Heidelberg/Bologna); Laporte et al., 2017, ApJ, 837, L21)